raspibolt/raspibolt/bonus/lightning/script-lnchannels.md

 has_toc: false
 ---

-## Bonus guide: lnchannels script
+# Bonus guide: lnchannels script
 {: .no_toc }

 ---

-The following script was created by [RobClark56](https://github.com/robclark56) and help getting a better system overview.
+The following script was created by [RobClark56](https://github.com/robclark56){:target="_blank"} to display a summary of all your channels.

 Difficulty: Easy
 {: .label .label-green }